jacob-zietek/jacob-zietek/README.md

 # Hello there 👋

 I'm an undergraduate Computer Science major @ Purdue University.
-My main interests are in applications using Robotics and NLP.
+My main interests are in applications using Robotics, RL, and NLP.
 I'm more generally interested in any AI R&D.

 The most up to date descriptions of my work can be found on my [website](https://jacobzietek.me/) or my [LinkedIn](https://www.linkedin.com/in/jacob-zietek/).